Ankle Replacement Surgery

 can monitor your progress.
 You may have your splint removed and replaced with a boot

 or a cast a couple of weeks after your surgery.
-This cast may come off several weeks
+This boot or cast may come off several

 your strength and range of motion.
 It may be several months before you can return